-1. The Post Box
+Fine Motor – The Post Box

 Our friends had a hand-me-down penguin with shapes that you slot into the top of his head.
 Floss loved it!
 She happily sat pushing these shape tokens in for 5 minutes or so and returned to it several times.
 We don’t have a penguin, so when I got home I cut a hole in the top of a box that was the right size for Floss’s Grapat coins and rings.

 I left it out for Floss with a few coins and rings scattered around.
 For over 30 minutes she sat pushing coins and rings through this slot.
 I was interested to see that if she held a coin at a different angle – and it wouldn’t fit straight into the slot – she moved the box to match the angle she wanted, rather than move the coin.
 Soon she began to see what else could fit.
 Lots of things didn’t, but one of her mini cymbals did and instantly the little box was shook and Floss began dancing – a new instrument was born!

-Great fine motor skills being developed, hand eye co-ordination and problem solving.
+Great fine motor skills development, hand eye co-ordination and problem solving.
 An extension for older children would be for you to drop objects in and get your child to listen for the drops and tell you how many objects they think you put in.
 Then you can open the box and count the objects.

-2. Window of Wonder
+Fine Motor – Window of Wonder